 Raids on property were common throughout this period.
-Women often were called upon to defend their homes or castles.
+Women were often called upon to defend their homes or castles.
 The words of Lady Alice Knyvet when faced with troops posed to take her castle probably reflect the motivations and actions of many who were forced into this militant role:

 “I will not leave possession of this castle to die therefore; and if you begin to break the peace or make war to get the place of me, I shall defend me.
 For rather I in such wise to die than to be slain when my husband cometh home, for he charged me to keep it.”

 It is not clear how far women fought in the field.
 Two Muslim sources tell us that women were found dead on the battlefield after a battle outside Acre on 25 July 1190.
 This account is so vivid that it appears to be true.
-The western sources say that only ‘common people’ fought that day, so these would have been ordinary women, fighting with the infantry.
-The western sources say that the common people had gone out deliberately without their noble commanders to attack the Muslims themselves because they had lost faith in the nobility to lead them effectively.
+Western sources say that only ‘common people’ fought that day, so these would have been ordinary women, fighting with the infantry.
+These sources say that the common people had gone out deliberately without their aristocratic commanders to attack the Muslims themselves because they had lost faith in the nobility to lead them effectively.
 In this case it is possible that some of the ordinary women (wives, sisters, daughters, mothers) went with the men as part of the common cause.
 The Muslims were profoundly shocked that the Christian women were fighting, as Muslim women did not fight except in very extreme circumstances, in defence of the home.
 Some Muslim chroniclers claimed that women were also fighting on horseback in the Christian ranks, as knights, and were identified as women when they were killed and their armour was removed.